-According to the Healthcare Cost and Utilization Project (HCUP) the total number of surgeries at community hospitals in the United States increased by 17 percent to about 26.8 million procedures in 2015.
+According to the Healthcare Cost and Utilization Project (HCUP) the total number of surgeries at community hospitals in the United States increased by 17% to about 26.8 million procedures in 2015.
 Is your hospital’s presurgical evaluation and screening process performing at an optimum level?

-Discover how Sullivan perioperative consultants implemented process improvements for a large community hospital struggling with unproductive preadmission testing, presurgical evaluations, and length of patient stays.
+Discover how Sullivan Healthcare Consulting perioperative consultants implemented process improvements for a large community hospital struggling with unproductive preadmission testing and presurgical evaluations, and lengthy patient stays.

-To identify opportunities for improvement in Pre Anesthesia Testing (PAT) and Pre Surgical Screening (PSS), ensuring patients were clinically ready for surgery.
+Identifying opportunities for improvement in preanesthesia testing (PAT) and presurgical screening (PSS), to ensure that patients were clinically ready for surgery

-Wanted to ensure best practices were incorporated in designing.
+Wanted to ensure best practices were incorporated in design

 How Our Perioperative Consultants Improved Presurgical Evaluations